 “It all started with a domain, a cheap slice from Slicehost, and some stock art.”
 Before GitHub became the billion dollar company it is today, Chris and his co-Founder, PJ Hyett, took on contract work while Tom Preston-Werner, the 3rd co-Founder, held a full-time job.
 Together, they worked on GitHub on nights and weekends as a side hustle idea.
 As a way to motivate themselves, they set monthly goals that determined their paychecks.
 What a concept!
 With close to 20 million users and hundreds of millions in venture capital raised to date, surprised this productivity and motivation hack isn’t getting more love and attention given how well it worked with GitHub in its early days.

 Naval Ravikant, one of the most respected entrepreneurs and investors in Silicon Valley, wanted to share his insight on fundraising.
-So he started a blog Venture Hacks with another entrepreneur, Babak Nivi as just a side hustle idea.
+So he taught himself how to start a blog and called it Venture Hacks—which he partnered with another entrepreneur, Babak Nivi, on as just a side hustle idea.
 He did this while still running his startup, Vast.
 The second iteration of his fundraising cause was when Naval began connecting vetted entrepreneurs to his rolodex of investors.
 This is what prompted him to build a social network for investors and startups, Angellist.
 Well on his way to disrupting how capital is raised with Angellist, his template to starting a company from a side hustle blog is one many can learn from.

 A guy making 6 figures on his side hustle idea and still working at a day job?
 Too.
 Much.
 Hustle.
 Tommy Griffith knows a thing or 2 about SEO after doing it for PayPal and currently for Airbnb.
 He took his expertise and began teaching in-person 1 day seminars.
 After demand increased across the country, he started an online course.
 3 years after working on ClickMinded, it crossed the 6-figure mark.
 Looks like Tommy Griffith can’t stop, won’t stop as he recently launched CourseMinded.